 Active play opportunities

 - family-friendly learn to scoot, skate and ride pump track

 - fitness station with pull-up bar, gorilla bars, leg raises, body dips and roman rings

 Sensory and nature play opportunities

 - water play – a water pump with a log and creek channel

 - sand play – a sandpit with inclusive play edge

 - yarning circle with natural seating

 - new sensory garden bed planting and shade trees

 - nature play – with balancing logs, steppers and sensory planting

 - build your own cubby – an accessible ‘lean-to’ style frame where loose materials, such as sticks, will be located for hands-on cubby creation

 - sensory art elements – located throughout the playground to encourage curious minds to explore and discover.

 Play equipment for all ages and abilities

 - a single-run flying fox that features an accessible harness seat suited to all users

 - 2 in-ground trampolines located near each other and including one wheelchair accessible and one single-round trampoline

 - a giant basket swing suitable for all ages, abilities and up to 5 users at a time

 - a 5-bay swing frame, including an expression seat (combined infant and adult seat), infant seat, adult harness seat and 2 sling seats

 - a single spinner

 - an accessible sandpit edge.

-Additional park infrastructure has also been included to support the park and regional playground including shade sails, improved picnic and barbecue facilities, restrooms, accessible car parking bays and pathways.
+Additional park infrastructure supports the park and regional playground including shade sails, improved picnic and barbecue facilities, restrooms, accessible car parking bays and pathways.